varnitsaxena7/PlantPulse/README.md

 - **Image Upload:** Allows users to upload images of plant leaves to diagnose diseases.
 - **Cure and Prevention Information:** Provides information on curing and preventing plant diseases.
 - **Responsive Design:** Works seamlessly on desktop and mobile devices.
+- **Query Resolution System:** Allows users to ask questions about plant diseases and receive answers.

 ## Demo